- Ipswich Public Schools

 -

-The amount of the annual distribution to the Schools is determined by the Feoffees’ distribution policy, which seeks to “provide a significant and relatively stable, predictable flow of funds to a supplemental budget to benefit the current generation of students while maintaining the long-term purchasing power of the principal to ensure the Trust is able to deliver equitable resources to future generations”.
+The Ipswich Public Schools are fortunate to have the Feoffees Trust as a source of funds to enhance and enrich the educational offerings in our district.
+Each spring the Ipswich schools receive an annual distribution from the Feoffees trust, which is determined by the Feoffees’ distribution policy.
+The funds seek to “provide a significant and relatively stable, predictable flow of funds to a supplemental budget to benefit the current generation of students while maintaining the long-term purchasing power of the principal to ensure the Trust is able to deliver equitable resources to future generations”.

-Funding for enrichment and enhancement programs and practices is not meant to replace ongoing public financial support of education.
+The Ipswich School Committee is deeply appreciative for the prudent management of the Trust by the New Feoffees.
+The Feoffees funds are intended to fund enrichment and enhancement programs and practices and are not meant to replace ongoing public financial support of education.
 Instead, the intent is to improve the quality and value of educational experiences and increase the scope of learning opportunities by the initiation and customization of creative educational practices.

 To honor the original intent of the Trust, funds are not to be used for foundational budget needs such as: